-The African Network of Centers for Investigative Reporting (ANCIR) is an association of African investigative newsrooms, ranging from large traditional media to small specialist units.
+The African Network of Centers for Investigative Reporting (ANCIR) is an association of African investigative newsrooms, ranging from large traditional media houses to small specialist publications.

-ANCIR works to strengthen African investigative journalism by improving the techniques, expertise, the tools used by its newsroom partners.
-This includes providing member newsrooms with encryption and semantic analysis technologies, forensic research support (through the Investigative Dashboard), legal services, and seed grants for cross-border collaboration.
+ANCIR works to strengthen African investigative journalism by improving the techniques, expertise and tools used by its newsroom partners.
+This includes providing member newsrooms with encryption and semantic analysis technologies, forensic research support through the Investigative Dashboard, legal services and seed grants for cross-border collaboration.

-ANCIR was part of the global consortium of media partners, led by the International Consortium of Investigative Journalists, that carried out the groundbreaking Panama Papers investigation.
-ANCIR led the coordination of newsrooms in Africa to produce a series of more than 40 articles about the African people and companies named in the leaked materials.
+ANCIR was part of the global consortium of media partners, led by the International Consortium of Investigative Journalists (ICIJ), that carried out the groundbreaking Panama Papers investigation.
+ANCIR coordinated the newsrooms in Africa to produce a series of more than 40 articles about the African people and companies named in the leaked documents.

-ANCIR receives technical support from Code for Africa.
+ANCIR receives technical support from ICFJ partner Code for Africa.